dda119141/yocto_for_xilinx/README.md

 custom_project Yocto repo for the Yocto Base Build System
 =============================================

-This repository provides files to setup and wrapper_bitbake the Yocto base system for supported custom custom_project products.
+This repository provides files to setup and build the Yocto base system for supported custom custom_project products.
 The external source repositories are from the latest yocto honister branch.
 Additionally, this repository can also be prepared for installing debian packages from binaries/files being hosted in artifactory.